Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/ecm.md

 cool down first.
 Ignoring the lamp will cause parts of the pod to melt, damaging it irreparably.

-> 💡 As a rule-of-thumb, do not transmit
+> 🟡 CAUTION: As a rule-of-thumb, do not transmit
 > for longer than 20 minutes without allowing for cooling between uses.
 > Limit continued slow and low level flight while operating the jammer to 30 minutes.
 > For extreme outside temperatures, adjust the limits accordingly.